andreped/tumor-growth/README.md

 # tumor-growth
-Analysis was performed using Python 3.7.9 on Win10.
+Analysis was performed using Python 3.7.9 on macOS.
 See requirements.txt for info regarding dependencies.

 ## Info regarding variables:
 * OP_ID: Patients with IDs starting with "O" means that they got surgery (one tumor cluster will have disappeared between timestamps), while those starting with "P" have solely been followed at the outpatient clinic over time.